-Marketplaces are one of the most powerful tools for lead acquisition.
+Marketplaces are one of the most powerful tools for lead acquisition and revenue generation.
 Imagine Booking.com but for coworking spaces.
 Such platforms allow you to reach people you can’t reach on your own.

 Some of the benefits of listing your coworking space on a marketplace are: